 Compartment syndrome occurs when pressures increase within a fixed cavity of the body, leading to ischemia, muscle damage, and organ dysfunction.
-These "fixed" spaces are constrained by muscular and facial boundaries which may have limited compliance when they become swollen.
+These "fixed" spaces are constrained by muscular and fascial boundaries, which may have limited compliance when they become swollen.

-Intra-abdominal hypertension is defined as a sustained abdominal pressure above 12 mmHg.
+Intra-abdominal hypertension is defined as the sustained intra-abdominal pressure (IAP) above 12 mmHg.

-Abdominal compartment syndrome (ACS) is a very serious illness seen in critically ill patients.
-ACS results from the progression of steady state pressure within the abdominal cavity to a repeated pathological elevation of pressure above (> 20mmHg) with associated organ dysfunction.
-Failure to recognize and immediately managed ACS can lend to poor prognosis as ACS is recognized as an independent predictor of mortality.
-High clinical suspicions with a protocolized monitoring and management should be adapted when treating the critically ill, especially those with large fluid shifts.
-Clinical diagnosis should be considered in patients with tense or distended abdomen with associated instability, however, it may also be seen without abdominal distention.
+Abdominal compartment syndrome (ACS) is a severe illness seen in critically ill patients.
+ACS results from the progression of steady-state pressure within the abdominal cavity to a repeated pathological elevation of pressure above (> 20mmHg) with associated organ dysfunction.
+Failure to recognize and immediately manage ACS can lend to poor prognosis as ACS is recognized as an independent predictor of mortality.
+High clinical suspicions with protocolized monitoring and management should be adapted when treating the critically ill, especially those with significant fluid shifts.
+This clinical diagnosis should be considered in patients with tense or distended abdomen with associated instability; however, it may also be seen without abdominal distention.

-The exact clinical conditions that define abdominal compartment syndrome (ACS) are controversial.
-The dysfunction may be respiratory indicated by high peak airway pressure and inadequate ventilation and oxygenation, decreased urine output caused by falling renal perfusion but is reversible with intervention.
+The exact clinical conditions that define ACS are controversial.
+The dysfunction may present with respiratory concerns such as high peak airway pressure and inadequate ventilation and oxygenation or decreased urine output caused by falling renal perfusion, but these concerns are reversible with intervention.

-Abdominal Compartment Syndrome can be divided and classified into primary and secondary.
-Primary causes include abdominal blunt or penetrating trauma, hemorrhage, AAA rupture, intestinal obstruction and retroperitoneal hematoma.
-Secondary causes include pregnancy, ascites, ileus, burns, intra-abdominal sepsis and large-volume fluid replacement (> 3 Liters).
-Chronic causes of elevated intra-abdominal pressure include pregnancy, cirrhosis, obesity, intra-abdominal malignancy and peritoneal dialysis.
+Abdominal compartment syndrome can be divided and classified into two groups, primary and secondary ACS.
+Primary ACS causes include abdominal blunt or penetrating trauma, hemorrhage, abdominal aortic aneurysm (AAA) rupture, intestinal obstruction, and retroperitoneal hematoma.
+Secondary causes include pregnancy, ascites, ileus, burns, intra-abdominal sepsis, and large-volume fluid replacement (> 3 liters).
+Chronic causes of elevated intra-abdominal pressure include pregnancy, cirrhosis, obesity, intra-abdominal malignancy, and peritoneal dialysis.
 These are all causes of intra-abdominal hypertension, defined as repeated intra-abdominal pressures > 12 mm Hg.
-The presence of organ dysfunction in this setting due to compressive symptoms now confirms a diagnosis of Abdominal compartment syndrome.
+The presence of organ dysfunction in this setting due to compressive symptoms now confirms a diagnosis of abdominal compartment syndrome.

 Studies have shown that mortality after ACS caused by AAA rupture neared 47%.
-The disease can become devastating once other organ systems become involved due to compression and Primary ACS tends to have a worse outcome.
+The disease can become devastating once other organ systems become involved due to compression, and primary ACS tends to have an increasingly worse outcome.

 ACS can develop in all ICU patients.
-In an identified series of mixed ICU population, 35% of ventilated patient has found to have IAH or ACS.
+In an identified series of mixed ICU population, 35% of ventilated patients were found to have intra-abdominal hypertension (IAH) or ACS.
 Risks factors include a plethora of medical conditions but may be classified based on abdominal wall mechanics.
-Risk factors include those that reduce abdominal compliance, increase intra-abdominal contents, increase luminal contents or third space expansion and capillary leak.
+Risk factors include those that reduce abdominal compliance, increase intra-abdominal contents, increase luminal contents or third space expansion, and cause a capillary leak.